Jesse Pinkman In ‘Better Call Saul’ Season 3? Watch Aaron Paul Discuss The ‘Breaking Bad’ Crossover

 A photo posted by @bettercallsaulamc on

-Another teaser for Better Call Saul season 3 also features Jimmy getting booked for something.
+Another teaser for Better Call Saul Season 3 also features Jimmy getting booked for something.
 It is likely that he will work more closely with Mike in the latest season.
-During the TCA 2017 panel co-showrunner Vince GIlligan discusses Gus Fring’s return and Jimmy’s transformation into Saul:
+During the TCA 2017 panel co-showrunner Vince Gilligan discusses Gus Fring’s return and Jimmy’s transformation into Saul.

 “Giancarlo’s been a part of the family forever, and we know what a great guy he is.
 And not to get into the deal making, we knew there was only one way to go forward. how do you not see this wonderful character in the show?
 It’s a show we thought was going to be easier to write when we started… Every year, and this season is no different, every season is inching the ball down the field, closer and closer, sometimes baby steps, sometimes large leaps, of the journey of Jimmy McGill toward Saul Goodman.
 In that sense, there’s a certain consistency to the show.”

-Although it is considered a prequel to Breaking Bad, Better Call Saul has shown glimpses of events post Walter White’s end and Peter Gould discusses the endless possibilities for the series:
+Although it is considered a prequel to Breaking Bad, Better Call Saul has shown glimpses of events post-Walter White’s end and Peter Gould discusses the endless possibilities for the series.

 “One of the things that’s fascinating is we always talk about it as a prequel to Breaking Bad, but in some ways it’s a sequel to Breaking Bad.
 So who knows what we’re going to see?”

-There is a lot to be excited about for season 3 of Better Call Saul ahead of the release date later this year.
+There is a lot to be excited about for Season 3 of Better Call Saul ahead of the release date later this year.

 How do you think the series will introduce Jesse Pinkman?